alvis-lin/server/README.md

 ## Quiz app

-Some fundamentally elements, which are already introduced in Question Form App, would not be mentioned again in Quiz App such as how to add the map and how to add the button
+Some fundamentally elements, which are already introduced in Question Setting App, would not be mentioned again in Quiz App such as how to add the map and how to add the button
 Noted that Phonegap server need to be opened every time that user's would like to test the application.
 To open Phonegap server, type  "phonegap serve" into the bitvise terminal console.

 ### Overview

-The Quiz App is an android application for users to answer the quiz from Question Form App.
+The Quiz App is an android application for users to answer the quiz from Question Setting App.

 ### Task Requirement

-The system allow user to track user's location.
+The system allows user to track user's location.

 The system would pop up the quiz, if the quiz's location is nearby the user.

-The system allow user to fill in and upload the user id and answer to the database.
+The system allows user to fill in and upload the user id and user's answer to the database.

 The system would tell the user, if the answer is correct or incorrect, and provide the answer for the user.

 ### Database table

-user_answer table is used in the quiz app.
+useranswers table is used in the quiz app.
 There are 4 columns in user_answer table, which are id, user_id, user_answer and questionid.
 All of the column is stored in integer.
 Noted that questionid is the foreign key, which links with id from questions table.

 ### Features

 There are four important featureset in Quiz App, which are user's location, get the question information, display the nearby question, checking user's answer and upload user's answer to database
-The logic, which is used in this application, is to pop up a question, which is near to the user's location.

 #### User’s location